nyex/nyex/README.md

 my name is olivia maia; i’m a brazilian writer, artist and sometimes the worse artisan in the history of artisanship.

-agender. cat person. != girl != boy any pronoun works.
+agender. cat person. != girl != boy

+any pronoun works.

 i have _some_ git repos mirrored to github, but the actual repos are at [codeberg.org/olivia](https://codeberg.org/olivia).

-i'm bad at code but i can help with EN-PT_br translations.
+i'm bad at code but i can help with EN-PT translations.

 ### find me on the internet
 - website [oliviamaia.net](https://oliviamaia.net) / [en](https://oliviamaia.net/en)